 This concept has proved consistent and useful when transaction log auditing is performed on a regular basis, since it is fully automated and easy to setup.
-But, the process can sometimes be difficult to manage in environments that had fluctuations and inconsistent auditing schedules, since most commands have to be changed in order to change frequency and date/time settings in the command itself.
+However, the process can sometimes be difficult to manage in environments that had fluctuations and inconsistent auditing schedules, since most commands have to be changed in order to change frequency and date/time settings in the command itself.
 Having to rearrange the automated process regularly, for all practical purposes, mitigates much of the value of automation, in this case.

-Additionally, running consecutive auditing reports manually (by running premade batch files) could cause some headaches when it is performed by different users, since they would have to get a hold of information on the last process, or sometimes analyze, large CLI commands in order to find out when was the last auditing process performed, so they would know from where the previous process ended, and from where to initiate the following auditing process.
+Additionally, running consecutive auditing reports manually (by running premade batch files) could cause some headaches when it is performed by different users, since they would have to get a hold of information on the last process, or sometimes analyze, large CLI commands in order to find out when the last auditing process was performed, so they would know from where the previous process ended, and from where to initiate the following auditing process.

-Fortunately, ApexSQL Log 2016 has a convenient new feature that enables users to perform accurate continuous transaction log auditing much more easily and seamlessly.
+Fortunately, ApexSQL Log has a convenient feature that enables users to perform accurate continuous transaction log auditing much more easily and seamlessly.
 This new approach to continuous auditing of transaction log files makes it possible to automatically continue auditing at the exact point in time where the previous auditing job has finished with no runs, drips or errors 😉

 Continuous transaction log auditing uses the LSN value to remember where the previous auditing ended.
 The last LSN value is stored in a tracking file (.axtr) and the value is read and the file updated when the next (continuous) transaction log auditing session is conducted.
-With this in mind, it is possible to use continuous auditing to setup database auditing not only from the last LSN, but to start from a specific LSN value – the LSN value inside the file can simply be changed to any other LSN value by editing the file with notepad (or any other similar tool) by changing the <LastLsn> value to any desired LSN.
+With this in mind, it is possible to use continuous auditing to setup database auditing not only from the last LSN, but to start from a specific LSN value – the LSN value inside the file can simply be changed to any other LSN value by editing the file with Notepad (or any other text editor) by changing the <LastLsn> value to any desired LSN.

-Advantages of the new continuous transaction log auditing:
+Advantages of the continuous transaction log auditing:

 No operations will be skipped when auditing as different sessions are now made seamless.
-Continuous auditing in ApexSQL 2016 always picks up where the previous auditing session finished and provides mechanisms to ensure that full auditing chain is never broken.
+Continuous auditing in ApexSQL Log always picks up where the previous auditing session finished and provides mechanisms to ensure that full auditing chain is never broken.
 This can be particularly useful when ApexSQL Log is used to create a backup database of the original one, by replaying all changes that have occurred on the original database against another database, where continuing at the exact moment is of utmost importance

 How to setup continuous transaction log auditing with ApexSQL Log